carpentries-lab/metagenomics-analysis/_episodes/02-assessing-read-quality.md

 For each input FASTQ file, FastQC has created a `.zip` file and a `.html` file.
-The `.zip` file extension indicates that this is actually a compressed set of multiple output files.
+The `.zip` file extension indicates that this is a compressed set of multiple output files.
 We'll be working with these output files soon.
 The `.html` file is a stable webpage displaying the summary report for each of our samples.